🏐 2026/27 Coaches

 Email: Coach@parkgirlsvolleyball.ca

-Madison Diewert - 13U Hoppus - Co-Coach
+Madison Diewert - 14U Diewert - Head Coach

 Madison recently earned a Bachelor of Commerce degree with a focus on Human Resources and an accounting minor.
 She continues to play volleyball in the EVA league, demonstrating her unwavering passion for the sport.